mccode-dev/PaNRAID/Software/README.md

 ### Work in progress!
 Subject to change!

-## Work and tutorials during PaNRAID is based on open source software:
+## Work and tutorials during PaNRAID is based on open source software.

-### Installation for your participant laptop:
+# Installation for your participant laptop:

 We provide: